amoallim15/base-emoji/README.rst

 - MOCKERY!
 - WHY NOT!
-- Base64 is not the best scheme to represent and transmit (mostly binary) data in a human-readable way. ¯\_(ツ)_/¯
+- Base64 is not the best scheme to represent and transmit (mostly binary) data in a human-readable way. ¯\\_(ツ)_/¯

 Features
 --------

 - Basic encode/decode operations.
-- Different encoding schemes based on Uincode Emoji groups.
+- [TODO] Different flavors based on subset of the Unicode Emoji symbols.
-- [Contribute].
+- [Contribute] ツ.

 Installation
 ------------